basselabdo/code-sample/README.md

 `npm run start` to start the server

 After building and running the code, you can either:
-1. Use postman to test it, by making calls to this endpoint http://localhost:3000/ as following:
+1. Use postman to test it, by making calls to this endpoint http://localhost:3000/ by loading the attached [Postman collection](./postman-collection/LednAccount-Manager.postman_collection.json) in [postman-collection](./postman-collection/):

 Action   | Endpoint              | Params
 -------- | ----------------------|------------